d-fathi/PyAMS/docs/Simulation.rst

 *	Drawing circuit by schematic (CAD approach);
 *	Modifying parameters of elements;
 *	Simulating the circuit in the selected mode of operation.
-*	Presenting simulation results in a probe or in a waveform.
+*	Presenting simulation results in a probe or in a waveform (plotly-matplotlib).

 .. toctree::